Updated · Jul 01, 2022

-Would you say that STEM is still a “boys only” sector in 2022?
+Would you say STEM is still a “boys-only” sector in 2022?

 Is it true there is still a gender gap in technology?

 Yes, for now.
-Things are changing rapidly, guys!
+Though things are rapidly changing, guys!

-We must acknowledge women’s contributions to STEM, which, let me tell you, are quite amazing!
+We must acknowledge women’s contributions to STEM, which, to be honest, are pretty amazing!

 Let’s examine the latest women in technology statistics and see for ourselves.